Ballroom Dancing = Partnership

 East Coast Swing is a wonderful part of the Rhythm dances that are perfect for social dancing beginners.

 Lively, upbeat dance with roots similar to the Jitterbug and the Lindy Hop.
-East Coast Swing is very easy to lead and follow, has a fun step, and turns variety.
+East Coast Swing is easy to lead and follow, has a fun step, and turns variety.

 Salsa